murraju/knife-hadoop/README.md

 Issues:

-1. The WebHDFS gem has bugs on net-http for create/delete
+1. The WebHDFS gem has bugs on net-http for create/delete.
-2. Not all methods are exposed
+2. Not all methods are exposed.
-3. Has not been ported to Chef 11.x yet.
+3. HDFS usage still in development.